- 24/7 Phone Support

 - Overview of Configurations

 - Understanding Price-Performance In the Cloud, including ramifications to CPU, RAM, Storage, and Bandwidth.

 - Evaluate IaaS providers - See how you can save 43% to 80%, while getting twice the performance

 ProfitBricks APIs, Libraries and SDKs

-With ProfitBricks, developers can choose between both a SOAP API and a REST API.
-Using these APIs, cloud computing developers and operations professionals can automate their multi-cloud IaaS processes by utilizing such popular current libraries as jclouds, Libcloud, Fog, and Python SDKs - which are all supported libraries at ProfitBricks.
+With ProfitBricks, developers can access the well-established REST API.
+Using this API, cloud computing developers and operations professionals can automate their multi-cloud IaaS processes by utilizing such popular current libraries as jclouds, Libcloud, Fog, and Python SDKs - which are all supported libraries at ProfitBricks.

 These APIs assist you in leveraging the rich features and options offered by ProfitBricks.
 Even the ProfitBricks Data Center Designer, our integrated graphic user interface was built with the API.

 ProfitBricks offers support for many multi-cloud libraries that include: jclouds, Libcloud, Fog, and more - these popular libraries enable developers and operations pros to automate their cloud infrastructure across multiple clouds or migrate applications and workloads from one cloud to another.

 Access ProfitBricks Support for Popular Languages with these SDKs

 ProfitBricks offers many SDKs, including the popular PythonSDK that abstracts and provides complete coverage for all current API functions; the library is very specific to ProfitBricks and exposes advanced functionality you may not find in a cloud-agnostic library.